Taj Club House Chennai: General information

 The hotel is seven stories high with a 45,000 sq ft blue glass facade and has 220 rooms including 16 suites.
 These include 38 superior rooms, 107 deluxe rooms, 59 premium rooms, nine executive suites (500 sq ft), six deluxe suites (662 sq ft) and a presidential suite (3,500 sq ft).
 The 3,300-sq ft banqueting hall on the ground floor, The Summit, can hold up to 400 guests.
 There are two meetings rooms with a maximum capacity of 30 and a boardroom for up to 12 people on the sixth floor.

-Restaurants include Club House the all-day dining restaurant that serves European cuisine, Beyond Indus serving cuisine from Punjab, Rawalpindi and Sindh and also with wines, Kefi serving Mediterranean cuisine, Blend bar, Brew coffee and tea shop and Deli serving delicacies ranging from sandwiches to exotic chocolates.
+Restaurants include Club House, the all-day dining restaurant that serves European cuisine; Beyond Indus, serving cuisine from Punjab, Rawalpindi and Sindh, including wines; Kefi, serving Mediterranean cuisine; Blend bar; Brew coffee and tea shop; and Deli, serving delicacies ranging from sandwiches to exotic chocolates.
 The rooftop facilities include a lap pool, a gymnasium and a yoga room.

+Awards and recognitions

+In 2023, the hotel was recognized with "Top Hospitality Honors" at the 8th International Hospitality Day organised by the International Hospitality Council (IHC) London and the International Institute of Hotel Management (IIHM).
+The Beyond Indus restaurant at the hotel bagged honours in the Restaurants Category.